The clean slate scheme

 What is the clean slate scheme?

 The clean slate scheme allows some people the right, in some circumstances, to withhold information about their criminal convictions.
 It means that when an eligible person is asked about their criminal record, they can say they have no criminal record.
+This scheme doesn’t completely delete the information (“wipe the slate clean”), but simply allows information to be withheld as if you had no criminal convictions.

 When is the clean slate scheme available?